fitrialif/CarND-Behavioral-Cloning-1/README.md

 The second thing you get is a directory with lots of images.
 ![training data images](./images/training_data.png "training data images")

-These images and the steering wheel angle value from the driving-log are used to train the model.
+These images and the steering wheel angle values from the driving-log are used to train the model.

 ### How to drive

+It is importent how you drive the car, because if you often go off the road, the model will learn how to go off the road and it will never finish the track successfully.

+First I collected two laps of driving at the center of the road.
+This is a good starting point, but not enough.
+After that I collected more data when I was driving from the left back to the center and from the right back to the center.
+So the model can learn how to get back to the center of the road.

+Finally I collected a training set with 11127 data points.

 ### Model Architecture